Do I Need Metal Lath on Cement Board Necessary or Not

 Metal Lath

-• Metal lath is a kind of network made from many kinds of metals similar to iron, swords, etc. Essence lath has different types- distance lath, diamond mesh lath, and line lath are the most common bones.
+• Metal lath is a kind of network made from many kinds of metals, similar to iron, swords, etc. Essence lath has different types- distance lath, diamond mesh lath, and line lath are the most common types.

-• Metal lath is extensively popular for gravestone thin covering because it helps the mortar to stick forcefully with the gravestone.
+• Metal lath is extensively popular for gravestone thin covering because it helps the mortar to stick firmly to the gravestone.
 When essence lath is installed, its holes help capture the plaster and bed it properly.

 Cement Board

 • Another useful thing for gravestone covering is the cement board.
-Cement board is popular for gravestone thin covering use because of its water-resistance quality.
+Cement board is popular for use as a thin covering because of its water-resistance quality.

 Do I need metal lath on cement board